Thomas-Basham/trout-tracker-wa-backend/api/README.md

 ## Introduction

-The API folder of Trout Tracker WA contains all the necessary files and configurations to manage the application's API endpoints.
+The API folder contains all the necessary files and configurations to manage the application's API endpoints.

 ### Setup